Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/troubleshooting.md

 After you've installed Hachimi on the Japanese DMM version of the game, you need to restart your computer. **Click "Restart" in the shutdown menu, don't just shut down your computer and then turn it back on.**

 <!--
-    TODO: add more details about weird edge cases like running DMM JP and global Steam versions simultaneously and old unsupported versions of CarrotJuicer?
+    TODO: add more details about weird edge cases like old unsupported versions of CarrotJuicer?
 -->

 ### Steam: Can't open the Steam overlay